One-Pot Mexican Soup Recipe – Easy, Vegetarian & Tasty

 Instructions

-- Bring vegetable broth to simmer in a large pot.
+- Bring the vegetable broth to simmer in a large pot.

 - Season with cumin, lemon juice, salt, and pepper.